MortadhaFadhlaoui/react-native-crypto-tracker/README.md

 #### **Pre Steps**

-We are using `detox` framework along with `jest` as test-runner.
+- Using `detox` framework along with `jest` as test-runner.
-We added `@config-plugins/detox` plugin to automatically configure the Android native code to support Detox.
-So we nee to Run `npx expo prebuild` to generate the android folder.
+- Using `@config-plugins/detox` plugin to automatically configure the Android native code to support Detox
+- Run `npx expo prebuild` to generate the android folder.

 #### **Run e2e test locally**